MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/service-management/add-address-service-order.md

 ---
-# required metadata

 title: Add an address to a service order
 description: This article describes how to add a customer address to a service order.
 author: sorenva
-ms.date: 05/02/2018
+ms.date: 06/15/2020
 ms.topic: article
-ms.prod:
-ms.technology:

-# optional metadata

 ms.search.form: SMAServiceOrderTable
-# ROBOTS:
 audience: Application User
-# ms.devlang:
 ms.reviewer: kamaybac
-# ms.tgt_pltfrm:
-ms.custom:
-ms.assetid:
 ms.search.region: Global
-# ms.search.industry:
 ms.author: sorenand
 ms.search.validFrom: 2016-02-28
 ms.dyn365.ops.version: AX 7.0.0
 ---

 # Add an address to a service order

 [!include [banner](../includes/banner.md)]

 This article describes how to add a customer address to a service order.
 When you create a service order, the address information is transferred from the project that the service order is attached to.
 However, you can select an alternative location from addresses that are already entered in Microsoft Dynamics AX for customers, vendors, sites, warehouses, service orders, and projects.